 The interactions between a biomass supply chain and the regional conditions have a strong influence on the actual environmental and socio-economic performance of biomass chains.
 As the spatial variation in determining parameters of impacts of biomass chains is significant, impacts should preferably be assessed spatially explicitly.
-Therefore, the impacts of the introduction of biomass chains are assessed on a spatially detailed level.
-The GIS module in the framework provides spatially explicit information on present land uses and new land uses resulting from a biomass conversion chain implementation.
+The GIS module in the framework provides spatially explicit information on present land uses and new land uses resulting from a biomass conversion chain implementation as discussed above.
 The changes in land use and in the related management are then the start of the environmental impact assessment.

-The Miterra model (Lesschen et al., 2009; van der Hilst et al., submitted) is used to assess the environmental impacts of biomass production at postal code level.
-Miterra simulates the N and P balance, emissions of $NH_3$ , $N_2O$ , $NO_x$ , and $CH_4$ , leaching of $NO_3$ and changes in soil and biomass carbon stocks (Figure 7).
+The Miterra model (Lesschen et al., 2009; van der Hilst et al., submitted) is used to assess the environmental impacts of biomass production at postal zone level.
+Miterra simulates the N and P balance, emissions of NH3, N2O, NO_x, and CH4, leaching of NO3 and changes in soil and biomass carbon stocks (Figure 7).
 The main input data of the model are crop areas, derived from the Basic Registration of Parcels (BRP) database, and livestock numbers, derived from the Geographical Information system Agrarian Businesses (GIAB), at postal code level.
 Crop yields were obtained at province level from the CBS ('oogstraming' data).

-The Miterra model follows the methodology proposed in the IPCC (2006) guidelines to calculate the GHG emissions due to land use change (LUC).
+The Miterra model follows the methodology proposed in the IPCC (2006) guidelines to calculate the GHG emissions due to the cropping of a biomass crop and the land use change related emissions (LUC).
 GHG emissions due to LUC are caused by changes in soil and biomass carbon stocks.
-In addition, LUC affects N2O emission due to changes in fertilizer and manure application and drainage of organic soils.
-As it is assumed that there are no changes in livestock, livestock related N2O and CH4 emissions are assumed to remain constant when land is converted to energy crops.
-Within the framework tool the following outputs are included: GHG emission from fertilizer production, CO2 emission from fuel use, GHG emission from cultivation (soil N2O emission + CO2 from peat soils), CO2 emission from changes in soil organic carbon (SOC), total GHG emission from agriculture (including livestock), N soil surplus, P soil surplus, NO3 concentration in leaching water, NH3 emission from agriculture and SOC stock (upper 30 cm).
+In addition, LUC affects N_2O emission due to changes in fertilizer and manure application and drainage of organic soils.
+As it is assumed that there are no changes in livestock, livestock related N_2O and CH_4 emissions are assumed to remain constant when land is converted to energy crops.
+Within the framework tool the following outputs are included: GHG emission from fertilizer production, CO_2 emission from fuel use, GHG emission from cultivation (soil N_2O emission + CO_2 from peat soils), CO_2 emission from changes in soil organic carbon (SOC), total GHG emission from agriculture (including livestock), N soil surplus, P soil surplus, NO_3 concentration in leaching water, NH_3 emission from agriculture and SOC stock (upper 30 cm).

-Figure 7 Schematic overview of all GHG sources and flows included in Miterra.
+Figure 7.
+Schematic overview of all GHG sources and flows included in Miterra.

 For changes in SOC the default IPCC stock change factors were applied in combination with region specific SOC reference stocks.
-In line with IPCC (2006) a time horizon of 20 years is assumed to reach a new equilibrium after LUC. $N_2O$ soil emissions consist of direct $N_2O$ emissions from managed soils related to different N sources (manure, grazing, mineral fertilizer, crop residues and cultivation of organic soils) and indirect $N_2O$ emissions due to N leaching and N deposition.
+In line with IPCC (2006) a time horizon of 20 years is assumed to reach a new equilibrium after LUC.
+N2O soil emissions consist of direct N2O emissions from managed soils related to different N sources (manure, grazing, mineral fertilizer, crop residues and cultivation of organic soils) and indirect N2O emissions due to N leaching and N deposition.
 N leaching is calculated by multiplying the N surplus with a leaching fraction derived from Fraters et al. (2007).
 Soil nutrient surpluses are calculated from the total nutrient input (manure, mineral fertilizer, deposition and N fixation) minus the removal by harvested crop products.